jonibatista/SAPS/README.md

 # Description

-This is a android that uses wireless signal triangulation of a local network to calculate the position of a mobile device.
+This system aims to use wireless signal triangulation of a local network to calculate the current position of a mobile device in the building.

 ## Requirements